mseri/doi2bib/README.md

 # doi2bib
-Small CLI to get a bib entry from a doi or arxiv id
+Small CLI to get a bibtex entry from a DOI or an arXiv ID

 Usage:

+    $ doi2bib --help
+    SYNOPSIS

+        doi2bib <ID>

+    DESCRIPTION

+        A little CLI tool to get the bibtex entry for a given DOI or arXivID.

+    OPTIONS

+        ID
+            A DOI or an arXiv ID.
+The tool tries to automatically infer what kind of ID you are using.
+You can force the cli to lookup a DOI by using the form 'doi:ID' or an arXiv ID by using the form 'arXiv:ID'.

+Examples:

     doi2bib 10.1007/s10569-019-9946-9
     doi2bib doi:10.4171/JST/226